Transport-for-the-North/caf.toolkit/docs/source/start.rst

     import caf.toolkit as ctk

 The :ref:`user guide` contains :ref:`tutorials` and :ref:`code examples`, which
-explain the functionality available within caf.toolkit.
+explain available functionality.
 For a detailed look at the package API see :ref:`Module API Documentation`.